Svensl/svensl.github.io/README.md

 # Introduction
-The website was developped in html and javascript with Claude.ai in October 2025 This readme expalins how to modify and maintain the website
+The website was developped in html and javascript with Claude.ai in October 2025 This readme explains how to modify and maintain the website

 # How to add a section
 # How to Add a picture in a section